The Bankrate promise

 Home Buyer Tax Credit

-As a first-time homebuyer in Kentucky, you are eligible for a federal tax credit of as much as 25 percent of your annual mortgage interest, up to $2,000, per year.
+As a first-time homebuyer in Kentucky, you are eligible for a federal tax credit of as much as 20 percent of your annual mortgage interest, up to $2,000, per year.
 This credit, known as a mortgage credit certificate (MCC), can help make homeownership more affordable.
-To be eligible, the home’s purchase price limit is $294,600, and there are income limits based on county and household size.
+To be eligible, the home must be no more than the purchase price limit of $481,176.
+There are also income limits based on county and household size.